 The quid pro quo

 This is a two way street.
 We are going to put some effort into bringing you up to speed (that’s in our interests too).
-We ask you to work on our projects (usually open source while you are volunteering).
-This gets us started on working together, and is like a probation period, when we both assess whether we think it’s going to work.
+We ask you to work on one of our open source projects while you are volunteering.
+This gets us started on working together,, when we both assess whether we think it’s going to work.

 And as we progress, improving your skills, we challenge you progressively with more difficult tasks and mentor you through your learning journey.